sst/sst/www/docs/snippets/ApiGatewayV1Api.md

 ### Adding Lambda authorization

 You can also use a Lambda function to authorize users to access your API.
-Note that, this is a different authorization method when compared to using IAM and the [`sst.Auth`](Auth.md) construct, which allows you to secure other AWS resources as well.
+Note that, this is a different authorization method when compared to using IAM, which allows you to secure other AWS resources as well.

 ```js
 import * as apigateway from "aws-cdk-lib/aws-apigateway";